quangtuanitmo18/nodejs-twitter/schema.md

   password: string
   created_at: Date
   updated_at: Date
-  email_verify_token: string // jwt hoặc '' nếu đã xác thực email
+  email_verify_token: string // jwt or '' if email is verified
-  forgot_password_token: string // jwt hoặc '' nếu đã xác thực email
+  forgot_password_token: string // jwt or '' if password is reset
   verify: UserVerifyStatus
   bio: string // optional
   location: string // optional